Volunteering: The Best Medicine for Grief

 “After her passing, I became even further committed to try and help others to not have to experience her pain or mine.
 I began a barrage of pink events, made breast cancer awareness part of the culture of our wholesale beauty supply business and became a volunteer with Susan G. Komen Miami-Ft.
 Lauderdale.”

-That was 11 years ago.
+That was many years ago.
 Today, Sherri speaks to local communities on behalf of the Komen organization about the resources they have available to those diagnosed with breast cancer.
 She gives 16 hours a week to the organization as well as hosting yearly fundraising events.
 Three years ago, she was asked to become president of the board of Susan G. Komen Miami-Ft.
-Lauderdale and is this year’s Race for the Cure committee chair.
+Lauderdale and later became the Race for the Cure committee chair.

 “Each role I have played has helped me feel I am truly helping others with their fight against this disease,” says Sherri.